Alfa Laval decanter centrifuge used for pond depth and cake dryness control

 Effects of Pond Depth on Decanter Performance

 The pond depth directly affects the performance of the decanter centrifuge.
-Along with differential speed and other operating parameters, pond depth is one of the key variables in decanter centrifuge optimization.
 In the following sections, we delve into pond depth's effect on the separated phases.

 Shallow Pond (Longer Weir Plate Radius)